mdn/content/files/en-us/web/javascript/guide/regular_expressions/index.md

 The last example includes parentheses, which are used as a memory device.
 The match made with this part of the pattern is remembered for later use, as described in [Using groups](/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Groups_and_Backreferences#using_groups).

-> **Note:** If you are already familiar with the forms of a regular expression, you may also read [the cheatsheet](/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet) for a quick lookup for a specific pattern/construct.
+> **Note:** If you are already familiar with the forms of a regular expression, you may also read [the cheat sheet](/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet) for a quick lookup for a specific pattern/construct.

 ### Using simple patterns